-- 1. All doors are locked during the instructional day.
+- All doors are locked during the instructional day.
 All visitors to the building must ring the bell by the front doors.
 Office personnel will ask for the visitor to identify themselves and reason for their visit.
-When identified, and with office approval, the visitor will be buzzed in the door. - 2.
-Once the visitor enters the building, they must directly report to the office to sign in and receive a visitor's badge.
+When identified, and with office approval, the visitor will be buzzed in the door.
+All visitors must wear a mask if entering the building, regardless of vaccination status. - 2.
+Once the visitor enters the building, they must immediately report to the office to sign in and receive a visitor's badge.
 This means, you are not to enter the building in the morning and walk your child to his/her classroom unless you have checked in with the office first.
 This allows us to keep track of everyone in the building. - 3.
 Please make sure the classroom teacher has approved your visit ahead of time. - 4.
 While in the building, please report any suspicious activity or any adult not wearing a visitor badge.